Judd Nelson: Early life

 He went to school at St. Paul's School in Concord, New Hampshire and Waynflete School in Portland, Maine.
+While at St Paul's School, an Episcopalian school, he started embracing his Jewish identity after experiencing antisemitism.
 He studied at Haverford College in Pennsylvania, leaving during his sophomore year.
 He subsequently moved to Manhattan to study acting with Stella Adler.